-Stacey Caillier Ph.D. is Director of the Research Institute, where she supports research projects within and beyond the HTH schools, and a core faculty member in the HTH GSE.
+Stacey Caillier Ph.D. is Director of the Center for Research on Equity and Innovation and the Deeper Learning Hub, where she supports research and networked improvement work within and beyond the HTH schools.
 She has been with the GSE since its inception in 2006, previously serving as the Director of the Teacher Leadership M.Ed. program and Co-Director of Instructional Support for HTH schools.
-She is passionate about the potential for practice-oriented forms of research- like action research and improvement research - to transform schools by encouraging educators and students to explore their passions while working toward more equitable and engaging learning environments.
+She is passionate about the potential for practice-oriented forms of research--like action research, improvement science and design thinking--to transform schools by empowering educators and students to disrupt predictable patterns of success and failure, and work together toward more equitable and engaging learning environments.

 Stacey began her career as a high school physics and math teacher at a Portland, Oregon high school affiliated with the Coalition of Essential Schools.
 She later served as a teacher and science specialist in a California charter school.
 Stacey majored in physics and English at Willamette University, where she also earned a Master’s in Teaching and a secondary physics and math credential.